pgiani/clean_logs/README.md

 **console-logging**

-A wrapper around usual console.log() - This is a utility that I want to use along my frontend projects where I need to include logs for debugging and can easily turn them on/off by setting the logging level and make the out put pretty.
+A wrapper around usual console.log() - This is a utility that I want to use along my frontend projects where I need to include logs for debugging and can easily turn them on/off by setting the logging level and make the console much easy to read.

 ## Usage